 It is incredibly common to overspend on electricity bills.
 Whether it is from leaving lights on all day, heating or cooling the house more than necessary, or any other random electricity use we don’t need.
 It’s best to do a monthly review when your bill comes in and double-check that everything you use electricity on is making your life better.
 If not, it is likely a good idea to cut back.

 If you call your insurance company once per year and negotiate your rates, or even better switch to a new company, you will likely be able to save up to $100 a month.
-This is a great saving strategy as you get the same outcome for much less money per month.
+This is a great saving strategy as you get the same outcome for much less monthly money.
 If there was ever a free lunch when it came to saving money, this is it.

 Just like packing a lunch for work, making coffee at home may seem like it’s not worth it, but those $5 daily expenses add up.
 This is once again a very minor sacrifice you can make to save $200 or even more each month towards your savings goals.

-Ask yourself what would make you happier, that coffee daily or an extra vacation each year?
+Ask yourself what would make you happier, daily coffee or an extra vacation each year?

-People often spend extravagantly on exotic vacations and have never truly explored around the area they live in!
+People often spend extravagantly on exotic vacations and have never truly explored the area they live in!
 You can get tons of enjoyment with a staycation at home or nearby in your current city.
-Try some local sightseeing or check out nature and you might just find your local area to be as exciting as a foreign country!
+Try some local sightseeing or check out nature; you might just find your local area as exciting as a foreign country!